act3-ace/SafeRL/docs/animation/evaluation_and_animation.md

 Use this option to specify the seed used for evaluation episodes.
 If not specified, the eval script will use the same seed used in training.

-####--explore : bool
+####--explore
-Set this option to true to enable off-policy evaluation.
+Use this flag on the command line to enable off-policy evaluation.
 By default, all evaluation episodes are on-policy.

 ####--output_dir : str
 Supply the full path to the desired custom location for output logs for evaluation episodes.
 By default, output logs